Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Vulpix.md

 ---
 Ability1: Flash Fire
 Ability2: ''
+Baby: 'No'
+BookImageName: HOME037.png
+BookShinyImageName: HOME037_s.png
 BoxSprite: SRD-BoxSprite-vulpix.png
+DexCategory: Fox Pokemon
+DexDescription: It is born with just one tail.
+As it grows, its single white tail gains color and splits into six.
+It is quite warm and cuddly - very popular with the ladies .
+It is, however, uncommon to see one in the wild.
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 6
+  Feet: 2.0
+  Meters: 0.6
 HiddenAbility: Drought
 HomeSprite: SRD-HomeSprite-vulpix.png
 Learnset: '[[SRD-Vulpix-Learnset]]'
 Legendary: 'No'
 Name: Vulpix
 Number: 37
+PrimaryEggGroup: Field
+SecondaryEggGroup: ''
 Sprite: vulpix.png
 Type1: Fire
 Type2: ''
+Weight:
+  Hectograms: 99
+  Kilograms: 9.9
+  Pounds: 21.8
 ---

 #PokeroleSRD/Pokedex